kassambara/ggpubr/cran-comments.md

 ## Update

-This is an update version 0.2.1 (see NEWS.md).
+This is an update version 0.2.2 (see NEWS.md).

-## Resubmission

-In this version, I removed broken links from the documentation of ggdotplot() and gghistogram()